-Emissions from the energy sector are contributed from only one section in Republic of Mauritius - fuel combustion (1.A).
+Emissions from the energy sector are primarily from only one section - fuel combustion (1.A).
 Fuel combustion (1.A) includes emissions released into the atmosphere when fossil fuels (e.g., coal, oil products, and natural gas) are combusted.
-The emissions from fuel combustion (1.A) are a significant emission source, accounting for nearly 75.7% of total GHG emissions (excluding LULUCF) in RoM, It is composed of four subcategories: Energy industries (1.A.1), including emissions from mainly public electricity and heat production; Manufacturing industries and construction (1.A.2), including emissions from the manufacturing and construction industries; Transport (1.A.3), including emissions from the transport of passengers and freight; Other sectors (1.A.4), including commercial/institutional, residential, agriculture/forestry/fishing and 1.A.5.a - Stationary (non-specified) category.
+The emissions from fuel combustion (1.A) are a significant emission source, accounting for nearly 74% of total GHG emissions (excluding LULUCF).
+In RoM, It is composed of four subcategories: Energy industries (1.A.1), including emissions from mainly public electricity and heat production; Manufacturing industries and construction (1.A.2), including emissions from the manufacturing and construction industries; Transport (1.A.3), including emissions from the transport of passengers and freight; Other sectors (1.A.4), including commercial/institutional, residential, agriculture/forestry/fishing.